COSMETICS CAN PERMANENTLY CHANGE THE FIT, FEEL, AND VISION OF YOUR CONTACT LENSES

 Makeup applied to the waterline can easily transfer onto your contact lenses.
 The waterline is where our tear glands (called Meibomian glands) sit, so every time you blink, these glands release oils that spread over the surface of the eye, transferring any makeup applied to the area with them.

 The overwhelming majority of the time, contact lenses are exposed to makeup and soaps by accident when you are either inserting or removing your contact lens.
-Sometimes makeup or face wash residue is still on our hands when we touch our lenses, or if you are wearing your contact lenses when you apply eye makeup like mascara or eyeliner, small amounts of it can easily transfer into your eye and stick to the surface of the contact lens.
+Sometimes, makeup or face wash residue is still on our hands when we touch our lenses, or if you are wearing your contact lenses when you apply eye makeup like mascara or eyeliner, small amounts of it can easily transfer into your eye and stick to the surface of the contact lens.
 The majority of monthly and biweekly disposable contact lenses are made from materials called silicone hydrogel, and the silicone in these lenses that helps make the contact lens more breathable is also very attracted to oils.
-Makeup and makeup removers are primarily oil based products, and once they come into contact with a contact lens, they bind tightly and are next to impossible to remove even with the strongest contact lens cleaners.
+Makeup and makeup removers are primarily oil-based products, and once they come into contact with a contact lens, they bind tightly and are next to impossible to remove, even with the strongest contact lens cleaners.

 What Makeup And Face wash Can Do to Your Contact Lens